 2.3.a.
 Joining a Group: Each student must join a research group.
-The faculty member directing that research group will serve as the student's Major Advisor once the Preliminary Exam is completed.
-To assist with this decision, entering graduate students take Chemistry 2700, a zero-credit research seminar in which faculty members in the department discuss projects available in their laboratory.
-Students are also required to make appointments with at least three faculty members to discuss research projects in more detail.
-The student must keep a record of these appointments by asking the faculty member to sign the "Selection of Research Problem and Director" form, which will be distributed at the last class meeting of Chem 2700.
+The faculty member directing that research group will serve as the student's Major Advisor after the Preliminary Exam is completed.
+To assist with this decision, entering graduate students take CHEM 2700, a zero-credit research seminar in which chemistry research faculty present overviews of their research programs.
+Students are required to meet with at least three faculty members to discuss research opportunities.
+During these meetings, students must ask the faculty member to sign their "Selection of Research Problem and Director" form(Blue Form).
+This form, along with the form to identify research advisor preferences, are distributed at the last class meeting of CHEM 2700.